M-arcy/WhiteChristmas/README.md

 * Push to the branch (__git push origin feature-branch__).
 * Open a Pull Request.

+## Author
-## Authors and acknowledgment
+ - Authors and acknowledgment

 This project was developed by __Marcy Misner__.
 Special thanks to the open-source community for the libraries and tools used in this project.
-For more examples of my work, see my [Github portfolio](https://github.com/M-arcy) and my [LinkedIn profile](https://www.linkedin.com/in/marcy-misner/).
+For more examples of my work, see [Github portfolio](https://github.com/M-arcy) and [LinkedIn profile](https://www.linkedin.com/in/marcy-misner/).

 ## License